Your definitive guide to UK non-residents tax

-As you can imagine, here at Gladfish we receive a large number of calls and emails from overseas investors.
-These include ex-pats, non-residents of the UK, and foreign nationals.
+As you can imagine, here at Gladfish we receive a large number of calls and emails from UK overseas investors about UK non-residents tax .
+These include ex-pats and foreign nationals.
 The interest from abroad has increased since Brexit – with the fall in the value of the pound against foreign currencies, and UK property became an even better value in the currency of the investor.
-Property investment UK opportunities have indeed increased for these investors.
+Property investment UK opportunities have indeed increased for these UK overseas investors.

 “When I invest in property in the UK, how will I be taxed?”